w3c/webextensions/proposals/runtime_get_contexts.md

 profile.
 That is, the incognito extension process will not be able to access contexts from the non-incognito extension process, and vice versa.

+For spanning-mode extensions, most contexts are accessible.
+Due to differences in browser architecture, exact details about whether incognito contexts (such as iframes in incognito pages) for spanning mode extensions are left as an exercise to the implementor.

 #### Sandboxed Pages

 Sandboxed pages will not be included in the returned contexts.
-They are a separate origin (`"null"`) and do not have access to extension APIs.
+They are on a separate origin (`"null"`) and do not have access to extension APIs.

 #### TOCTOU